doe-base/doe-base/README.md

 👨🏿‍💻 **Web Developer | System Administrator | Cybersecurity Enthusiast**

-💡 I enjoy diving into new technological concepts and sharing my knowledge through blogging.
+💡 My tech journey began in 2019 as a Web Developer, and now I’m focused on building a career in System Administration and Cybersecurity.
+I enjoy diving into new technological concepts and sharing my knowledge through blogging.
 I'm equally passionate about contributing to the open-source community.
-Started my journey as a web developer in 2019 and am now building a career in system administration and cybersecurity.
+Every week, I choose a small tech concept to explore, study, and either write a blog about it or build a project to deepen my understanding.
+You can find all of these on this profile.

 ---